sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/browsers/index.md

 <code>--browsertime.firefox.preference network.http.spdy.enabled:false --browsertime.firefox.preference network.http.spdy.enabled.http2:false --browsertime.firefox.preference network.http.spdy.enabled.v3-1:false</code>

 ## How does it work behind the scene?
 We use [Browsertime](https://github.com/sitespeedio/browsertime) to drive the browser.
-The flow:
+This is the flow per URL you test:

 1. We setup connectivity for the browser using different engines depending on [your configuration](/documentation/sitespeed.io/connectivity/).
 2. Open the browser with a new user session (cleared cache etc).